the-kitchen-house_TKH - horizontal - red-wh

 Learning about God's Blueprint for Nutritional Living

-OJA middle school students gain invaluable real-world skills through our partnership with the Edible Education Experience program.
+OJA middle school students gain invaluable real-world skills through our partnership with the Kitchen House, a nonprofit delivering immersive garden-to-kitchen experiences to deepen connections with food and each other.
 This collaboration allows students to engage in hands-on learning in gardening, cooking, and sustainable practices, fostering a deep understanding of nutrition and environmental stewardship.
 By participating in this program, OJA students develop practical skills, a passion for healthy living, and a connection to their community and the environment.

 Students reading a recipe